hongxinli/Dijit-Tree-CheckBox/Store-API.md

 > the corresponding key:value pair of the store data being loaded.
 If filter
 > is a function, the function is called once for every object to be loaded as:
 > `func( object )`.
 The function must return either `true` or `false`.

+**_handleAs:_** String?

+> Specifies how to interpret the payload returned in a server response
+> or the data passed to a store method responsible for populating the
+> store.

 **_url:_** String?